Skip to main content

 Seasonal timing shifts the pricing game across Dallas-Fort Worth.
 Spring (March through May) typically supports premium pricing because inventory and buyer demand both rise together, creating competition that favors sellers.

-That said, I’ve helped families get great results with strategic winter pricing in areas like Uptown Dallas and Bishop Arts District.
-Corporate relocations and job transfers create year-round demand in DFW, especially near major employers and good school districts.
-Those buyers have deadlines—they’re not waiting for spring, and they won’t hesitate to make strong offers.
+That said, I’ve helped families get great results with strategic winter pricing in areas like Uptown Dallas and the Bishop Arts District.
+Corporate relocations and job transfers create year-round demand in DFW, especially near major employers and good schools.
+Those buyers have deadlines.
+They’re not waiting for spring, and they won’t hesitate to make strong offers.

-Holiday timing requires some thought.
-Homes that hit the market between Thanksgiving and New Year’s face limited buyer traffic, no question.
-But the buyers who are looking during that window?
-They’re serious.
-They’re motivated.
-And a properly priced home during the holidays often gets snapped up quickly because there’s nothing else to compete with.
+Holiday timing takes some thought.
+Homes that hit the market between Thanksgiving and New Year’s face limited traffic, no question.
+But the buyers who are looking during that window are serious and motivated, and a properly priced home over the holidays often gets snapped up quickly because there’s so little to compete with.

 What Pricing Mistakes Cost DFW Sellers the Most Money?

-Pricing based on emotion instead of data.
-It’s the single most expensive mistake I see—and after 28 years, I’ve seen it a lot.
+Pricing on emotion instead of data.
+It’s the single most expensive mistake I see, and over the years I’ve seen it a lot.
 Sellers add value for the kitchen they remodeled, the landscaping they love, the memories in that backyard.
-But the market doesn’t care about your memories—it won’t pay extra for them.
+The market doesn’t care about your memories and won’t pay extra for them.
 It cares about comps.
 I know that’s hard to hear, but it’s the truth.

 Using the wrong comps kills pricing too.
 A home in Knox-Henderson priced like a comparable place in downtown Dallas will sit there collecting dust, even if the square footage and finishes aren’t that different.
 Every DFW neighborhood has its own buyer expectations and pricing ceiling.
-Cross those lines, and you’ve lost before you started.
-It’s that simple.
+Cross those lines and you’ve lost before you started.

 And here’s the mistake that really stings: not adjusting fast enough.
 If you’re getting zero showings in the first 10 days, your price is wrong.
 Period.
-I tell my clients to look at that early feedback like a speedometer—it tells you exactly what the market thinks of your number.
-Homes that sit too long become stale, and stale listings end up selling for less than they would’ve if they’d been priced right from the jump.
+I tell clients to read that early feedback like a speedometer, it tells you exactly what the market thinks of your number.
+Homes that sit too long go stale, and stale listings end up selling for less than they would have if they’d been priced right from the jump.

 How Do You Handle Multiple Offers When Pricing Competitively?

 This is where strategic pricing really pays off.
 In desirable DFW areas like Legacy West or near the American Airlines Center, pricing slightly below market value can trigger a bidding war that drives your final number well above asking.
-It’s counterintuitive, but I’ve used this approach with tremendous success.
+It’s counterintuitive, but I’ve used it with real success.

-After 100+ family transactions, I can tell you that terms matter just as much as price when you’ve got multiple offers on the table.
-A cash offer or someone pre-approved through a solid local lender often beats a higher-priced offer that comes with financing risk.
+After a lot of transactions, I can tell you terms matter just as much as price when you’ve got multiple offers on the table.
+A cash offer, or someone pre-approved through a solid local lender, often beats a higher-priced offer that carries financing risk.
 A sure thing at $495,000 is worth more than a maybe at $510,000.

 Creating urgency through smart pricing and marketing timing puts you in the driver’s seat.
-Buyers who know they’re competing against other interested parties are more likely to waive minor inspection items and offer favorable terms beyond just the purchase price.
+Buyers who know they’re competing are more likely to waive minor inspection items and offer favorable terms beyond just the purchase price.
 That leverage is worth real money.

 Good pricing combines market data, neighborhood knowledge, and an understanding of buyer psychology.
-In my 28 years in DFW, I’ve seen over and over how strategic pricing creates wins for everyone—sellers hit their goals, and buyers feel good about what they’re getting.
+I’ve seen over and over how strategic pricing creates wins for everyone: sellers hit their goals, and buyers feel good about what they’re getting.
 That’s the deal you want.

 Frequently Asked Questions

 Q: How often should I adjust my home’s price if it’s not selling in DFW?
-A: If you’re getting fewer than 3 showings per week after 10 days on market, it’s time for a 3-5% price adjustment.
+A: If you’re getting only a handful of showings a week after the first 10 days on market, it’s time for a price adjustment.
 Waiting longer just makes the problem worse.
 Early action is key.

 Q: Do homes near DART stations sell for more money in Dallas-Fort Worth?
-A: They do—typically 5-8% more.
-Commuter convenience drives premiums, especially for properties near stations serving downtown Dallas and DFW Airport.
+A: They do, usually at a premium.
+Commuter convenience drives it, especially for properties near stations serving downtown Dallas and DFW Airport.

 Q: How do Plano ISD boundaries affect home pricing strategies?
-A: Homes inside Plano ISD boundaries typically sell for 10-15% more than similar properties just outside the district.
-That premium lets you price more confidently while still attracting strong buyer interest.
+A: Homes inside Plano ISD boundaries typically sell at a clear premium over similar properties just outside the district.
+That premium lets you price more confidently while still drawing strong buyer interest.

 Kristy Purtle - Dallas REALTOR